Gemacko/Python-Projekt-AMJ/README.md

 No rights reserved.

 # General Info
 In this project we will be showing you how to use the Raspberry Pi Zero and the Temperature Sensor DS18B20 to read the temperature and see it on a screen.
 We are also going to use the Python 3.9, which is the one of the lastest wersion of Python software.
+(2021 oct)

 # Software
 Visual Studio Code

 Python 3,9

 # Specs
-We are usig the 3,3VDC output from Raspberry Pi Zero to power our Temperature Sensor DS18B20
+We will be using the 3,3VDC output from Raspberry Pi Zero to power our Temperature Sensor DS18B20

 # Requirements: